Original card games by David Parlett

 Object

 Each of you in turn, starting with non-dealer, turns a card of your own colour face down in accordance with the rules below.
 Your main aim is to be the last player able to turn a card down.
 A secondary aim is to turn down lower rather than higher numerals.
 For this purpose Ace counts 1 and numerals 2 to 9 at face value.
-Courts count 10 each to the winner but minus 10 to the loser.
+Courts (face cards) each count 10 each to the winner but minus 10 to the loser.

 Play